kthffmn/biography-generator/README.md

 * Use Faebook's Graph API fetch as much information on the user as possible

 ## Instructions
 1. Interact with [Facebook's Graph API sandbox](https://developers.facebook.com/tools/explorer/).
 Are you suprised by what data Facebook chose to expose and what data it chose to hide?
+Now that you've taken a look at what's possible, read about [OAuth](http://en.wikipedia.org/wiki/OAuth).

 2. This lab uses Capybara, Capybara-Webkit, and Dotenv gems.
 Run `gem install capybara` and `gem install dotenv` if they're not already installed on your machine.
 Make sure you run `brew install qt` before running `gem install capybara-webkit` as it relies on [QT](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).
 Once your environment has each gem, go ahead and `bundle install`.